Paoay: Elected officials

+Tourism

 Paoay Lake

 Another prominent feature of the municipality is Paoay Lake.
-Legend has it that it was the site of a prosperous barangay called San Juan de Sahagún (Saint John of Sahagún) that sank following an earthquake.
+Legend has it that it was the site of a prosperous barangay, called San Juan de Sahagún (Saint John of Sahagún), that sank following a massive earthquake.

-On the shores of the lake lies a mansion once used by the Marcoses called Malacañang of the North; it is now a museum.
+On the shores of the lake lies a mansion once used by the Marcoses.
+Called Malacañang of the North, it is now a museum that is open to the public.
 Adjacent to the mansion is the Paoay Golf Course.

+Education

+The Paoay Schools District Office governs all public and private schools within the municipality.